Part of course:

 - Creating User Personas

-Having created Empathy maps and User Journey maps, the next step is to look for patterns in your observations and create a few personas for your client/project.
+After creating Empathy maps and User Journey maps, the next step is to look for patterns in your observations and create a few personas for your project.

 First of all, let’s nail down what personas or profiles are NOT: